arabinelli/Medical-appointments-no-show/README.md

 `pip3 install -r requirements.txt`

-#### Troubleshooting
+#### Troubleshooting and notes
-If running the hyperparameter tuning jobs, the Hyperopt package might need to be installed from source.
+* If running the hyperparameter tuning jobs, the Hyperopt package might need to be installed from source.

-Given the small size, the model has been trained locally on a CPU.
+* Given the small size, the model has been trained locally on a CPU.
 GPU support has not been investigated.

 ### Codebase tour